-Although beacon nodes handle network synchronisation, drawing consensus and performing several other low-level functions, the role of validators whom stake ETH to in order to perform block proposals and attestations are an equally critical component of the Ethereum 2.0 network.
+Although beacon nodes handle network synchronisation, drawing consensus and performing several other low-level functions, the role of validators whom stake ETH to in order to perform block proposals and attestations are an equally critical component of the Ethereum beacon chain.

 As mentioned, validators have two responsibilities: to propose (or produce) blocks known as beacon blocks, which contain consensus information about shards across the network, or to attest (or vote on) the validity of blocks that have already been produced.